smileyface12349/old-fashioned-orcs/README.md

 <summary>Hint 1</summary>
 You really think I'm going to tell you how to do it?
 It wouldn't exactly be a secret ending then!
 </details>

+## The Old-Fashioned Orcs

+"A Totally Generic Platformer" was created by:
+ - smileyface12349
+ - Spacewiki
+ - Nasty
+ - Paulchen
+ - Staubfinger